| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 the romanticized persona in the film provides lessons on the way film is limited in

+accurately portraying some aspects of history.
 While film can convey the horror of the Holocaust more

 vividly than text, it is difficult for cinema to accurately portray the profound flaws in

+a heroic character.
+PART IIPart II includes five questions: 1.
+WHAT WAS THE ROLE OF ITZHAK STERN?
 What examples are there in the film of Itzhak Stern (Ben

 Kingsley) nudging Schindler in the direction of rescue?